lazy-sol/solidity-template/README.md

 export BSCSCAN_KEY="ZP0UMWCA2H12WKQKEK8OGAGZ6ZFL2D0S4C"
 ```

-## Alternative Configuration: Using Private Keys instead of Mnemonics, and Alchemy instead if Infura ##
+## Alternative Configuration: Using Private Keys instead of Mnemonics, and Alchemy instead of Infura ##
 Alternatively to using mnemonics, private keys can be used instead.
 When both mnemonics and private keys are set in the environment variables, private keys are used.